Quick Answer

 Facebook is the unglamorous workhorse of trade marketing.
 It doesn't feel exciting compared to TikTok or as visually polished as Instagram, but it is where the money is for most trades businesses.
 The 38.8 million UK users skew older, and older generally means homeowner, which means more spending power and more complex jobs.

 Local Facebook Groups are the hidden weapon.
 Every area has multiple groups, "Stockport Noticeboard", "Recommendations in Harrogate", "Bristol Home Improvement Tips".
 These are free to join and free to post in.
 A genuine recommendation from a previous customer in one of these groups is worth more than any paid ad.
+Combine this with a strong local SEO presence on Google Maps and you cover the two biggest free lead channels available.

 Facebook Marketplace has also become a legitimate quoting tool.
 Homeowners post "looking for a reliable plumber in [area]" and you respond directly.
 No algorithm, no ad spend, just a conversation that can turn into a job.
+If you are still running your admin through WhatsApp and spreadsheets, our cost comparison guide shows when it makes sense to upgrade.

 Pros